Differences between undergraduate and graduate schools

 English in research settings

 In graduate school, whether in the sciences or humanities, there are many opportunities to use English.
 This is a field that has hardly been studied in Japan, and many specialized books are only available in English.
-Some schools hold all meetings in English, so if you can't speak English, you will have a very hard time
+Some schools hold all meetings in English, so if you cannot speak English, you will have a very hard time.

-Some graduate schools also offer special English lessons with external English instructors
+Some graduate schools also offer special English lessons by inviting external English instructors.

 Graduate school life of seniors